swmoon1603/swmoon1603.github.io/_posts/2024-02-08-new-blog-post.md

 And we should have access to domain server from Windows 10 computer.
 I can see that my computer is now listed on Active Directory Users and Computers under rootname.com. <br/>
 ![image3](https://github.com/swmoon1603/swmoon1603.github.io/assets/64879904/3675da2f-8dbf-434c-b2d9-5dd115f272fe) <br/>

 Let's verify the functionality of the RSAT tools.
 I accessed Administrative Tools from the Windows 10 VM and proceeded to select Active Directory Users and Computers.
-It's evident that we now have access to the same interface as seen on our domain server.
+We can see that we now have access to the same interface as seen on our domain server.
 ![image2](https://github.com/swmoon1603/swmoon1603.github.io/assets/64879904/7237ad32-c752-4b08-8c57-49c76131a099)